themightyscot/themightyscot.github.io/index.md

 All of our queries will start with https://api.nasa.gov/mars-photos/api/v1/ and end with &api_key=xxxx where the 'xxxx' is your api key.

 A simple first query to try out is https://api.nasa.gov/mars-photos/api/v1/rovers/opportunity/?&api_key=.
-This query will return basic information about the Opportunity rover.
+This query will return basic information about the Opportunity rover like ![this] (src=

 You can use the [editor on GitHub](https://github.com/themightyscot/themightyscot.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.